The January Effect In The S&P 500 (Does It Still Work?)

 Why doesn’t the January effect work anymore?

-That is of course difficult to explain.
+That is of course difficult or impossible to explain.
 However, as we have written numerous times, good strategies eventually grind to a halt.
 When something gets too obvious, it usually stops working.
+This is how markets work.